 Dusty Boxes in Basements – The Curation Backlog

-The frustration that a site may never be covered by an Archaeology project (e.g. funding) and the worry that your hard-earned finds will end up in dusty boxes in a basement is a valid concern!
-It’s very real problem – namely because of limited funding.
-All of this is true, but it does not but this does not change the fact that public access means public access.
-The question is how to make things better – and lots of smart people are thinking about this!
+The frustration that a site may never be covered by an Archaeology project (e.g. funding) and the worry that your hard-earned finds will end up in dusty boxes in a basement is a valid concern! the history may have been saved, but nobody is appreciating it!
+All of this is true, but it does not but this does not change the fact that public access means public access, even if that access doesn’t happen in the collector’s lifetime.

 Credit Where Credit’s Due

 There are ways to both have a nice collection and also connect it with scholars, and I think that this will involve some form of technology and networking.
 I imagine tools like the PAS has, or even simple smartphone apps such as what cities are using to let citizens report potholes.
 Armed with GPS, camera and a checklist, I think we can bring many collectors onboard with building confidential datasets.
 They have to be assured they won’t be raided for their items or lose access to their hunting grounds.
 Property owners will need to be given assurances of privacy to reduce the chances of trespassing and theft.